 Lead Poisoning Prevention Program

 The Hamilton County Health provides Blood Lead Level Testing for children.
-It is recommended that children 6 years old and under be screened for lead.
+It is recommended that children 6 years old and younger be screened for lead.
 Children living in, regularly visiting or attending a child care facility built before 1978 should be tested.
-Testing is conducted as the Hamilton County Health Department by appointment only on the second and fourth Wednesday of the month.
+Lead screening for children ages 6months through 6 years old is available (at no cost).
+If your child has been exposed to lead or is at risk, please call our office 317-776-8500 to schedule an appointment for testing.
+Lead screening and testing is also done during routine immunization clinic as necessary.

 For additional information contact the Health Department at 317-776-8500.
 For additional information about lead poising prevention and programs: